Caerlower/asa-manager/README.md

 PRIVATE_KEY="your_private_key_here"
 ```

-**NOTE:** If you have Pera wallet then you can use the account.py file where you can paste your mnemonic phrases.
+**NOTE:** If you have Pera wallet then you can use the account.py file where you can paste your mnemonic phrase, after that first run `account.py` to get your private key and then paste it in the `.env` file.

 ### Basic Usage